-Lethal $Concentration{(LO)}$ (LCLO)-The lowest concentration of a chemical in air which has been reported to have caused death in humans or animals.
+Lethal Concentration(LO) (LC{LO})-The lowest concentration of a chemical in air that has been reported to have caused death in humans or animals.

-Lethal Concentration(50) ( $LC{50}$ )-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.
+Lethal Concentration(50) (LC{50})-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.

-Lethal $Dose{(LO)}$ (LDLO)-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.
+Lethal $Dose{(LO)}$ (LD{Lo})-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.

-Lethal Dose(50) ( $LD{50}$ )-The dose of a chemical which has been calculated to cause death in 50% of a defined experimental animal population.
+Lethal Dose(50) (LD{50})-The dose of a chemical that has been calculated to cause death in 50% of a defined experimental animal population.

-Lethal Time(50) ( $LT{50}$ )-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.
+Lethal Time(50) (LT{50})-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.